yesodweb/yesodweb.com-content/blog/2014/09/persistent-2.1-released.md

 Persistent 2.1, a stable release of the next generation of persistent is released to Hackage.

-persistent is an ORM for Haskell that keeps everything type-safe.
+Persistent is an ORM for Haskell that keeps everything type-safe.

-persistent 2.1 features
+Persistent 2.1 features

 * a flexible, yet more type-safe Key type
 * a simplified monad stack